 - Strength of connection to impacted community

-- Program work must fall within the following justice areas: migrant justice, climate/disaster justice, an international justice and accountability.
+- The following justice areas are UUSC’s priority: migration justice, climate/disaster justice, and international justice and accountability.

-- Work must be connected to their ongoing justice ministry—or there’s a clear connection to how work will be implemented in the future of their justice ministry.
+- Proposed work will be connected to ongoing justice ministry and/or there’s a clear connection to how work will be implemented in the future of their justice ministry.

 Please submit applications and direct questions to firstname.lastname@example.org.